Skip to content

 sys.drop_view(name)Drop a managed custom view

-sys.invite_user(email, role)Create user + magic link token
+sys.invite_user(email, role, display_name)Create user + magic link token

 sys.get_table_permissions()Read RLS policies for staff/member/anon on all managed tables